Skip to content

 A terminal-style interface for sending commands directly to the repeater.

-• Quick-command bar (horizontal scroll): Shortcut buttons for common commands (get name, get radio, get tx, neighbors, ver, advert, clock)
+• Quick-command bar (horizontal scroll): Shortcut buttons for 9 common commands (advert, get name, get radio, get tx, discover.neighbors, neighbors, ver, clock, clock sync)

 • Command history list: Sent commands in primary color, responses in secondary color